peterpolgar/slurm-singularity-cluster/README.md

 ## Steps to create a slurm cluster with one compute node in a singularity container:

-IMPORTANT!
-By default, in the slurm.conf and the slurmdbd.conf the hostname is vn01, if your host has another hostname, then replace vn01 with your hostname in the slurm.conf and the slurmdbd.conf files.
-You can get your hostname with the command ```echo $HOSTNAME```.

 On host system:
 ```bash
 git clone https://github.com/peterpolgar/slurm-singularity-cluster.git